spring-media/themis-graphql/docs/module.md

 └── schema.js
 ```
 You can see how a basic module looks like in the [Getting Started guide](./getting-started).

+## typeDefs
+Parsed GraphQL type definitions.
+A plain text schema can be parsed with [graphql-tag](https://github.com/apollographql/graphql-tag) for example, which is also exposed by Themis.

+## resolvers
+Resolvers to be mapped on the type definitions to create an executable schema.

+## extendTypes
+To [extend types](https://www.apollographql.com/docs/graphql-tools/generate-schema.html#extend-types) of other modules, we must provide these in addition to possible local types.
+Must be used in conjunction with `extendResolvers`.

+## extendResolvers
+Extends the existing resolvers of other modules.

 ## Dependencies
 A module can express the dependency on another GraphQL module by exporting a list with module names.